 You can do segmentation based on age, gender, value, personality traits, etc.

 For example, if you want to increase eCommerce sales from Southern states, then you may segment your customers geographically to run ads and target the audience of that particular region.

 Step 3: Determine the size of your groups

-Once you’ve set goals for your customer segmentation strategy, it’s time you start dividing your customers.
+Once you’ve set goals for your customer classification strategy, it’s time you start dividing your customers.
 You may notice, after the broad segmentation, that some groups include a higher percentage of your consumer base than others.